Wandsworth Town railway station

 The station and all trains serving it are operated by South Western Railway.

 History

 The station opened as Wandsworth when the Nine Elms to Richmond line came into service on 27 July 1846.
 It was shifted east to its present location in "around 1860".
 It was renamed Wandsworth Town on 7 October 1903.

+On 1 December 1958 burglars used gelignite to break into the safe in the booking hall.
+However, there was only £10.00 in the safe.
+The station was attacked again in 1973 when the recently redecorated station was set ablaze.
+The ticket office was completely burned out and the entrance hall, staircase, staff room and engineers' store were badly damaged.
+Just under two years later, on 11 November 1974, the temporary booking office was set alight which also carried through the staircase and damaged the platform buildings.

 Services

 All services at Wandsworth Town are operated by South Western Railway.

 The typical off-peak service in trains per hour is: